 Open doors and windows

-Should the cat get out, she might easily get lost in the unfamiliar surroundings.
-Whether you plan to keep your cat as an indoors-only cat or allow her some access to the outdoors, make sure kitty cannot get out unsupervised for at least the first few weeks.
-Secure all doors and windows and be sure that no hatch can be opened by a curious cat.
+Should the cat get out, she might easily get lost in unfamiliar surroundings.
+Whether you plan to keep your cat as an indoor-only cat or allow her some access to the outdoors, make sure kitty cannot get out unsupervised for at least the first few weeks.
+Secure all doors and windows, and be sure that no hatch can be opened by a curious cat.

-It goes without saying that the usual toxic items, such as cleaning materials (sprays, fluids, powders) and various insecticides should be in secure cupboards.
-Insecticide containers are required by law to carry warnings about how their use around animals.
+It goes without saying that the usual toxic items, such as cleaning materials (sprays, fluids, powders) and various insecticides, should be in secure cupboards.
+Insecticide containers are required by law to carry warnings about their use around animals.
 Always read labels!
-Remember also that what is safe for use around dogs may be harmful to your new cat.
+Remember also that what is safe for use around dogs may harm your new cat.

 Getting Family Members Ready